Discovery and Follow-up of ASASSN-19dj: An X-ray and UV Luminous TDE in an Extreme Post-Starburst Galaxy: Introduction

 \section{Introduction}

-Supermassive black holes (SMBHs) are known to reside in the centers of most massive galaxies \citep[e.g.,][]{kormendy95, magorrian98, rees88, ho08, gultekin09, kormendy13}.
-If mass is actively accreting onto these SMBHs, they can be detected as Active Galactic Nuclei (AGN).
-Conversely, direct detections of inactive SMBHs are difficult, mainly limited to our own black hole \citep[Sgr A*;][]{ghez05}, or massive ($\ga 10^6 \ \msun$) SMBHs in nearby ($\la \ 50$ Mpc) galaxies, where stars \citep[e.g.,][]{kormendy96, gebhardt11} and/or gas \citep[e.g.,][]{ford94, atkinson05} within the SMBH's sphere of influence can be resolved.
+Supermassive black holes (SMBHs) are known to reside in the centres of most massive galaxies \citep[e.g.][]{kormendy95, magorrian98, rees88, ho08, gultekin09, kormendy13}.
+If mass is actively accreting on to these SMBHs, they can be detected as Active Galactic Nuclei (AGNs).
+Conversely, direct detections of inactive SMBHs are difficult, mainly limited to our own black hole \citep[Sgr A*;][]{ghez05}, or massive ($\ga 10^6 \ \msun$) SMBHs in nearby ($\la \ 50$ Mpc) galaxies, where stars \citep[e.g.][]{kormendy96, gebhardt11} and/or gas \citep[e.g.][]{ford94, atkinson05} within the SMBH's sphere of influence can be resolved.
 Only one SMBH, P\={o}wehi in M87, has been directly observed, by the Event Horizon Telescope \citep[][]{eht19}.
 Tidal disruption events (TDEs) provide an opportunity to study otherwise inactive SMBHs at greater distances.